 - drinking less alcohol and other high-calorie beverages

-- eating less processed foods
+- eating fewer processed foods

-- not eating when you’re not physically hungry
+- not eating when you’re not physically hungry.

 And you’ll need to make these small changes consistently, over a period of time.

 Many folks will decide that these changes are worth making.
 They want to look and feel better, get a good night’s sleep, get off medications, and so forth.
 So they’re ready to compromise.